Skip to main content

 • Consider using resource indicators when available for better access control

-Register MCP inspector as a client
+Register MCP client as a third-party app

-2. Sign in to Logto Console (or your self-hosted Logto Console).
+1. Sign in to Logto Console (or your self-hosted Logto Console).

-4. Fill in the application details, then click on "Create application":
+4. Fill in the application details:

 Set up MCP Auth